CaroloS/Dawn/README.md

 ### Demo
 To view a demo of this application on your phone:

-Download Ionic View on your phone and use the code      to view.
+Download Ionic View and use the code xxxxxx  to view.

 ### Setup
 Requirements to use this project: